splunk/splunk-app-examples/custom_endpoints/README.md

 ## Types of custom REST endpoints

-Here are the two type of custom REST endpoints, along with their associated use cases.
+Here are the two types of custom REST endpoints, along with their associated use cases.

 | Type                                      | Use case                                                                    |
 |-------------------------------------------|-----------------------------------------------------------------------------|